f5devcentral/f5-agility-labs-cert/docs/class15/class15.rst

 without having to search through a formal appendix.

 The F5 Certified BIG-IP Administrator (F5-CA), F5 Certified Technology
-Speciallist LTM (F5-CTS, LTM), F5 Certified Technology Speciallist ASM (F5-CTS, ASM) and the F5 Certified Technology Speciallist APM (F5-CTS, APM) stand as a pre-requisite to this exam.
+Specialist LTM (F5-CTS, LTM), F5 Certified Technology Specialist ASM (F5-CTS, ASM) and the F5 Certified Technology Specialist APM (F5-CTS, APM) stand as a pre-requisite to this exam.

 Field experience with everything F5 is essential to passing this exam, as well